10 of the Hardest Horror Movies to Watch as a Parent

 I had nightmares about it for weeks.
 I remember being scared of going to the bathroom at night, worried that a blood-soaked Carrie White might jump out at me.
 I’d constantly hear that voice in my head.

-As an adult and parent, I feel nothing but sympathy for the bullied teen now.
-It’s actually quite a sad story that highlights the struggles of being a teenager and the effects of living with an abusive parent.
+As an adult and parent, I feel nothing but sympathy for the bullied teenager now.
+It’s actually quite a sad story that highlights the struggles of puberty and the impact of living with an abusive parent.
 What was once a scary movie to watch as a child has definitely become one of the hardest horror movies to watch as a parent.

-If I ever decide to make a list of the worst movie parents, Margaret White will definitely be near the top of it.
+If I ever make a list of the worst movie parents, Margaret White will definitely be near the top.

 4. IT (2017)